-Jeanne Skrocki is the Artist in Residence at the University of Redlands and Concertmaster of the Redlands Symphony Orchestra.
-She has established herself locally and nationally as an outstanding teacher and performer and will make her solo debut with the Redlands Symphony this fall playing Vivaldi’s The Four Seasons.
-Ms. Skrocki continues the legacy of the legendary Jascha Heifetz, with whom she studied at the University of Southern California, and has recently been invited to join the faculty of the Jascha Heifetz Symposium at Connecticut College beginning in June 2013.
+Jeanne Skrocki is Artist in Residence at the University of Redlands and Concertmaster of the Redlands Symphony Orchestra.
+She has established herself locally and nationally as an outstanding teacher and performer and will made her solo debut with the Redlands Symphony last fall playing Vivaldi’s The Four Seasons.
+Ms. Skrocki continues the legacy of the legendary Jascha Heifetz, with whom she studied at the University of Southern California, and joined the faculty of the Jascha Heifetz Symposium at Connecticut College in June 2013.
 She is a dedicated mentor to young musicians, using encouraging and effective teaching methods to motivate students to excel and accomplish their career goals.

 A native of Los Angeles, Ms. Skrocki began her musical training with her mother, Bonnie Bell, and then studied with Manuel Compinsky, a student of Eugène Ysaÿe and violinist of the internationally acclaimed Compinsky Trio.
 At seventeen, Jeanne was awarded a full scholarship to study with the legendary Jascha Heifetz in his world renowned master classes at the University of Southern California.
 Ms. Skrocki made her solo debut with the Los Angeles Philharmonic at the age of fourteen and, in addition to her subsequent solo engagements, was the recipient of many prestigious awards and first place honors.